2024 Harehills riot: Aftermath

-In response to the riot, the city's council has commenced an "urgent review" concerning its management of child care cases.
-This decision comes after discussions with members of the Gypsy Roma community, who have accused the authorities of "systemic racism and discrimination" in managing the case involving a family from their community.
+In response to the riot, the city's council commenced an "urgent review" concerning its management of child care cases.
+This decision came after discussions with members of the Gypsy Roma community, who accused the authorities of "systemic racism and discrimination" in managing the case involving a family from their community.
 On Friday, 19 July 2024, some members of the community held a vigil and chanted "please bring the kids back".
 The children's parents declared a hunger strike until their four children were returned.
-On 23 July, children were returned to the family.
+On 23 July, the children were returned to the family.

-Nine Romanian citizens were detained following the street riot on 18 July, according to Romania's Ministry of Foreign Affairs on 21 July.
+Nine Romanian citizens were detained following the street riot on 18 July, according to the Ministry of Foreign Affairs of Romania on 21 July.
 Of these, eight were later released.
 On 20 July 2024, the police announced that they had charged one Romanian man aged 37 with violent disorder and arson that endangered life.
-The Romanian Consulate in Manchester states they were maintaining communication with the family affected by child custody measures, as well as with British authorities.
+The Romanian Consulate in Manchester stated they were maintaining communication with the family affected by child custody measures, as well as with British authorities.

 On 3 August, the BBC reported that police arrested 27 people in connection with the riot.
-Assistant Chief Constable Pat Twiggs expressed gratitude to those who provided information and indicated more arrests are expected.
+Assistant Chief Constable Pat Twiggs expressed gratitude to those who provided information and indicated more arrests were expected.
 On 1 October 2024, four men were sentenced for the arson of a bus in the rioting, receiving sentences of between three and six years in prison.
 It was heard in court that the damage was around £500,000, and the driver had not worked since due to trauma.
 By April 2025, the police stated that 74 people had been arrested in connection with the rioting, 24 people had been charged, nine individuals had been jailed and a further four juvenile offenders had received non-custodial sentences.